Jester Academy circus skills workshops for schools (and anyone else who wants one)

 But what can magic do for my pupils?

-We can teach the history of magic, its place in storytelling and in movies and how it shapes storytelling.
 We always start our workshops with a short show to demonstrate some age appropriate magic to the pupils and these shows always include at least one of the tricks the children will learn themselves.

 We can also theme our workshops to your specific topics so please do ask if you have a particular idea.